 From the Office of Bishop Bob

-In sadness, we share the news that Rev. Harry Ryan died on Wednesday, March 10, 2021.
+In sadness, we share the news that Mrs. Shirley Strivings, spouse of The late Rev. Roscoe Strivings, died on Wednesday, May 19, 2021.

 Condolences can be sent to: